simon-ritchie/apysc/docs_src/source/sprite.md

 ## Move DisplayObject instances simultaneously

-The `Sprite` class is a container, and if you move that coordinates, then children's coordinates will be changed simultaneously.
-For example, the following code will change the sprite y-coordinate when you click the rectangle.
+The `Sprite` class is a container, and if you move that coordinates, it changes children's coordinates simultaneously.
+For example, the following code changes the sprite y-coordinate when clicking the rectangle.

 ```py
 # runnable